thunlp/OpenNRE/README.md

 - relation2id.txt: all relations and corresponding ids, one per line.
 - vec.txt: the pre-train word embedding file

+Before you train your model, you need to type the following command:
+`python initial.py`
-Before you train your model, you should run the initial.py to transform the original data into .npy files for the input of the network.
+to transform the original data into .npy files for the input of the network.
 The .npy files will be saved in data/ directory.

 #Codes
 The source codes are in the current main directory.